 CFP Board’s mission is to benefit the public by granting the CFP® certification and upholding it as the recognized standard of excellence for competent and ethical personal financial planning.
-As part of that mission, we require all CFP® professionals to live by a set of ethical principles, rules and standards in order to use the CFP® certification.
-We make every effort to ensure that CFP® professionals comply with the principles, rules and standards known as the Standards of Professional Conduct.
-To achieve that goal we have set up investigative and complaint procedures that allow us to thoroughly review your complaint.
-After we have finished our investigation, we will contact you and let you know if we have issued a public sanction to the CFP® professional who was the subject of your complaint.
+As part of that mission, CFP Board requires all CFP® professionals to abide by the Standards of Professional Conduct, a set of ethical principles, rules, and standards to be followed as a condition to being able to use the CFP® certification.
+CFP Board has established certain policies and procedures related to enforcing the Standards of Professional Conduct, which include procedures for investigating allegations against CFP® professionals.

-Reports of misconduct can be submitted to CFP Board online or by U.S. mail.
+Complaints against CFP® professionals can be submitted to CFP Board online or by U.S. mail, email, or fax.